 While freelancing is increasingly a choice that workers in developed countries mostly make in order to escape the 9-to-5 workday or in other to work in style, this cannot be said of freelancing in most African countries, as the labour market and work environment are different.

 Freelancing in the continent is mainly due to lack of formal and regular jobs.
-Most African have never had a 9-to-5 job despite many years of searching, not to mention escaping from one.
+Most Africans have never had a 9-to-5 job despite many years of searching, not to mention escaping from one.
 Freelancing in Africa has little or nothing to do with style or work performance, it is simply the way for many Africans to survive as they struggle to earn enough income to get by daily, as a result, many African freelancers are a jack of many trades.

 It is common in Africa to find a university graduate with advanced education engaging in several freelance jobs of unrelated skills, for instance, a university-trained engineer can be freelancing as a photographer, event managers, social media marketer, content writer, etc. while still searching for a regular and formal engineering job.
 The freelance industry for formal jobs in Africa is very small and underdeveloped.
 Full-time government or large-company regular 9-to-5 jobs are still the prefered types of employment in Africa.